Help Pay for College with Work Study

 Please be aware that the Work Study amount shown on a student’s financial aid award letter, is not applied to a student’s CMC charges (tuition for example) as other financial aid is.
 It is a block of funds the student earns by the hour in their approved position, and is paid directly to the student every two weeks as a payroll check or direct deposit to their bank account.

 Any Restrictions?
 We want you to succeed as a student first, and earn wages second.
 As such, studies have shown that students who work in moderation, actually make better grades than students who don’t work at all.
 As a school policy, Work Study students are limited to working no more than 20 hours a week.
 We recommend a work schedule of 10-15 hours a week.
 Also, all Work Study jobs must be with CMC, a public or non-profit (limited) organization only.

 How Do I Apply for a Work Study Position?

 Step 1: Fill out and submit the FAFSA and make sure to indicate that you are interested in work study on the application.
 CMC’s school code is: 004506.

-Step 2: Check your CMC email account to verify your FAFSA has been received and ready for processing.
+Step 2: Check your CMC student email in Basecamp to verify your FAFSA or CASFA has been received and ready for processing.
 You may not apply for a work study position until you have submitted all necessary documents and you received an “Award Notification” that shows that Work Study has been awarded to you.
-Look on the CMC website to review your campus location job positions or contact your financial aid specialist with any questions.
+Look on the CMC website to review your campus location job positions or contact a financial aid specialist with any questions.

 Step 3: Choose the job position you want to apply for.
-If you have been awarded Work Study funding, your campus Financial Aid Specialist will assist you with completing the Student Employment Eligibility Sheet to take to the supervisor for the interview process.
+If you have been awarded Work Study funding, a Financial Aid Specialist will assist you with completing the Student Employment Eligibility Sheet to take to the supervisor for the interview process.